 Reasons for Procedure

-Lacerations that are shallow, small, not bleeding, and clean may not need medical care.
-Antibiotic ointment and a bandage may be all that is needed.
+Small, shallow, and clean wounds may not need medical care.
+They may only need antibiotic ointment and a bandage.

-Lacerations may need medical repair if it has:
+A wound may need medical repair if it:

-- Dirt and debris in the wound
+- Has dirt and debris in the wound

-- Feeling as if something is in the laceration, even if you cannot see any debris
+- Feels as if something is in the wound

-- Bleeding continues after applying direct pressure for 10-15 minutes
+- Bleeds after applying direct pressure for 10 to 15 minutes

-- Location on area of high stress (joints, hands, feet, chest)
+- Is in area of high stress (joints, hands, feet, chest)

 Wounds may also need medical care if there is risk of tetanus.
 This is a bacterial infection from dirt, dust, or feces.
-A deep or contaminated wound increase your risk of tetanus.

 Medical care may also be used if there is a concern about scarring.